 \begingroup

 \endgroup

 The objective function \eqref{obj_ip1} minimizes the number of teams ranked above $t$.
-Constraint \eqref{cons1_ip1} states that each match $m$ from the set of remaining matches $M$ should result in exactly one of the three possible outcomes.
-Constraint \eqref{cons2_ip1} determines the points of each team after all matches have been played.
-Finally, constraint \eqref{cons3_ip1} ensures that $y_i$ is set to 1 if $i$ finishes with strictly more points than $t$.
-Then, team $t$ is eliminated from the top $k$ positions if and only if $z$ is at least $k$.
-Observe that when $t$ has at least one remaining game and goal difference is the first tie-breaking rule in case of equal points, it is sufficient to minimize the number of teams that strictly rank above $t$.
-Indeed, we can set the number of goals scored by $t$ in its remaining matches arbitrary large and the goals scored of other teams as small as possible, i.e. 0-0 for a draw and 1-0 or 0-1 for a home and away win, respectively.
+Constraints \eqref{cons1_ip1} state that each match $m$ should result in exactly one of the three possible outcomes.
+Constraints \eqref{cons2_ip1} determine the points of each team after all matches have been played.
+Finally, constraints \eqref{cons3_ip1} ensure that $y_i$ is set to 1 if $i$ finishes with strictly more points than $t$.
+Thus, team $t$ is eliminated from the top $k$ positions if and only if $z$ is at least $k$.
+Observe that when $t$ has at least one remaining game, given that goal difference is the first tie-breaking rule in case of equal points, it is sufficient to minimize the number of teams that strictly rank above $t$.
+Indeed, we can set the number of goals scored by $t$ in its remaining matches arbitrary large and the goals scored of other teams as small as possible, i.e. 0-0 for a tie and 1-0 or 0-1 for a home and away win, respectively.

-To model the guaranteed points placement problem, we replace constraint \eqref{cons3_ip1} with \eqref{cons4_ip1}.
+To model the guaranteed points placement problem, we replace constraints \eqref{cons3_ip1} with \eqref{cons4_ip1}.
 By maximizing $z$, we achieve the largest possible number of teams finishing with no more points than $t$.
 Then, team $t$ is guaranteed to finish in the top $k$ if and only if $z$ is at most $k-1$.

-Observe that when $t$ has at least one remaining game and goal difference is the first tie-breaker in case of equal points, it is sufficient to maximize the number of teams that finish with the same number of points as $t$.
+Observe that when $t$ has at least one remaining game, given that goal difference is the first tie-breaker in case of equal points, it is sufficient to maximize the number of teams that finish with the same number of points as $t$.
 Indeed, we can assume $t$ loses its remaining games with an arbitrary large goal difference such that any other team that finishes with an equal number of points as $t$ ranks above $t$.
 Solving both problems described above determines whether teams still have something at stake or not.
 This information is sufficient to identify asymmetric and stakeless matches.